Billionaire Profile

 Early Life and Education

-Robin Li was born Li Yanhong on November 17, 1968, in Yangquan, Shanxi Province, China.
-He was the only son in a family of five children, his parents worked in factories.
-Li showed early promise in academics, excelling in computer programming in high school.
-He earned a bachelor's degree in information management from Peking University in 1991 and later obtained a master's degree in computer science from the State University of New York at Buffalo.
+Robin Li, born Li Yanhong on November 17, 1968, in Yangquan, Shanxi Province, China.
+He was the fourth of five children and the only son of factory worker parents.
+Growing up during China's Cultural Revolution, Li showed an early interest in technology, studying computer programming in high school.
+He excelled academically, scoring high on the National Higher Education Entrance Examination.
+In 1991, Li earned a bachelor's degree in information management from Peking University.
+Later, he pursued a master's degree in computer science at the State University of New York at Buffalo, completing it in 1994.

 Rise to Success